MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/the-current-environment-donot-meet-the-minimum-requirements-error-message.md

 ## Symptoms

+You receive the following error message:

-You get an error message, **The current environment doesn't meet the minimum requirements**.
+> The current environment doesn't meet the minimum requirements.

 ## Cause